Galactic Enterprise Lob Book -

 “I have to die sometime, and I’d rather go out this way than to grow old and die,” Jack said.
 “I have been the luckiest man in the world to have a wife who will always be beautiful and forever young even if she tries to hide it by adding gray streaks to her hair.”
 Jack ran his fingers through his wife’s hair one more time.
 “I don’t want to grow old and senile and have you watch me slowly die.”

 “What will I do without you, you’re my whole life,” Candy cried.
 She wished she could cry real tears.

-“The 26 years we have been together have been the best years of my life, but now you have to go on living for me and Julie,” Jack said as he reached down and undid the secret catch on his command chair armrest.
+“The 26 years we have been together have been the best years of my life, but now you have to go on living for Julie and me,” Jack said as he reached down and undid the secret catch on his command chair armrest.
 The armrest opened revealing a single red button.
-“If the aliens become hostile or if becomes clear that they intend to become hostile I want you to push this button and then move the ship Z plus 1500 feet.”
+“If the aliens become hostile, or if becomes clear that they intend to become hostile I want you to push this button and then move the ship Z plus 1500 feet.”

 There was nothing Candy could say; her husband’s eyes said enough for the both of them.
 “What does the button do?” she asked.